bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 Just Eat POS (prev.
 Practi) and Bright Inventions have established a long-term business relationship.
 Practi was one of our first clients. **During almost a decade of our cooperation the client has transformed from a startup to a global Point-Of-Sale system provider used by businesses in Israel and the UK**.

 We are honored to be their technical partner for almost a decade.
+Although the retail system is no longer developed Bright Inventions team still works with Just Eat Takeaway on other solutions.